-Our work is overseen by the Safer Communities Directorate of the Scottish Government.
-The Directorate sets out its plans for keeping communities safe in its document Justice in Scotland: Vision and Priorities.
+The Safer Communities Directorate of the Scottish Government sets out its plans for keeping communities safe in its document Justice in Scotland: Vision and Priorities.
 The vision "for a safe, just and resilient Scotland" is supported by four outcomes which our work must also contribute to.
 These are: